-Other tags, CSS, programmer language and/or scripts that transcend this listing are not available.
+Please note that other tags, CSS, programmer language and/or scripts that transcend this listing may not available.

-The author sees following specifications of your order:
+The author sees following details of your order:

 The author does not see your company name, your location or your website unless you share that information in your instructions.
 Authors can sort orders by client and see any orders that you have available to write.
 This is helpful when an author understands your niche or style.